open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 side-effect, in this case.
-SDKs SHOULD support processing synchronous instruments that are used in this way in the same collection period as the asynchronous instrument callbacks that caused the side-effect, provided the synchronous and asychronous instruments are being collected over the same interval.
+SDKs SHOULD support processing synchronous instruments that are used in this way in the same collection period as the asynchronous instrument callbacks that caused the side-effect, provided the synchronous and asynchronous instruments are being collected over the same interval.

 TODO: _Are there more Accumulator functional requirements?_